projects and pain

 I didn't know if it was going to be possible to find that exact piece we'd lost, we didn't look, and anyways, we didn't want to spend an outrageous amount of money on a harken service kit.
 What we did do, was draw up a new piece for it on paper, took measurements, and had a piece made by a machinist in town.
 It was inexpensive, quick, and it fits perfectly.

 Take away: Look at every part that is screwed in on your boat, as often as you can, so you don't lose them like we did.
 We check items on the mast often, but didn't think of looking at the furler.
 Service kits are expensive, try and DIY it if you can, but don't cheap out on materials.

 See our detailed post we wrote on replacing our standing rigging, on getting a new mainsail, and on ais installation.

 Wow.
 This doesn't include materials, like epoxy, paintbrushes, sealants, nails, screws, etc that we had to get to complete these projects.

-That about sums up what we got done while in New Zealand, and it's the reason why we didn't travel much with the boat.
-There are many more things we wanted to change aboard, like changing our head to a composting head, changing to a manual windlass, removing a lot of old wiring and things we no longer use like our water heater etc. Removing the head, would mean making additional room for water, that would have been good for this trip but again, we had to prioritize.
+That about sums up what we got done while in New Zealand, and it's the reason why we didn't travel around much with the boat while there.
+There are many more things we wanted to change aboard, like changing our head to a dry toilet, changing to a manual windlass, removing a lot of old wiring and things we no longer use like our water heater etc. Removing the head, would mean making additional room for water, that would have been good for this trip but again, we had to prioritize.